TrueBlocks/trueblocks-core/src/tools/isContract/README.md

 This simple program may be used to query an Ethereum address to determine if it is a smart contract or simply a 'regular' account.
 It may also be used to retrieve the actual byte-code from an address (if code is present).
 Finally, it may be used to compare two addresses to determine if they hold identical code.
 You may specify multiple addresses on a line.

-*See Also*: This command-line tool implements the [eth_getCode](https://github.com/paritytech/parity/wiki/JSONRPC-eth-module#eth_getcode) RPC interface.

 #### Usage

 `Usage:`    isContract [-d|-n|-v|-h] addr[s]